Saturday, August 8, 2015

 Col. J. W. Robertson 1858-1862

-We stopped in Barton to see the Barton Cemetery and the Civil War Skirmish at Barton Cemetery
+We stopped in Barton to see the Barton Cemetery and the Civil War Skirmish there.

 Barton Cemetery

-Bullet-marked tombstones in this cemetery show evidence of a brisk skirmish here Oct.
-26, 1863, when Gen. P. J. Osterhaut's first division of Sherman's Corps came under fire from Gen. S. D. Lee's Confederate troops.
-CSA artillery on a hill near a frame church (Zion No. 1) opened fire at dawn and Union artillery replied from the cemetery.
+Bullet-marked tombstones in the Cemetery show evidence of a brisk skirmish here on October 26, 1863, when Gen. P. J. Osterhaut's first division of Sherman's Corps came under fire from Gen. S. D. Lee's Confederate troops.
+CSA artillery on a hill near a frame church (Zion No. 1) opened fire at dawn, and Union artillery replied from Cemetery.
 CSA forces retreated to Little Bear Creek.
-USA forces briefly occupied Tuscumbia, then retreated to Cherokee and abandoned the attempt to advance along the railroad.
+USA forces briefly occupied Tuscumbia, then fled to Cherokee and abandoned the attempt to advance along the railroad.

 Civil War Skirmishes at Barton